merchise/xotl.ql/docs/source/thoughts.rst

 Thoughts on Query Languages
 ===========================

-*This document is a draft.
+*This document is not part of the official documentation.
 You may skip it entirely.
 It contains topics on UnQL, and coSQL that were taken as inspiration for this work; but the information in here does not have other practical effect in xotl.ql.*

 *This document is rather a thinking pad I use when I need to think about query languages in general and how they apply to xotl.ql.*

 Expressions are the core for query languages and many of it's design decisions are strongly biased for query languages needs.
 But they purpose is more general.
 Notice that :class:`~xotl.ql.core.Term` instances are they way to specify the selected data in queries.

+The general query language (as an AST) we are trying to apply is the monads comprehension as described in [MCQL]_.
+There are several mismatches to be conciliated before actually having this kind of query language in Python.
+Specially those that deal with catamorphisms and the

 Before executing an expression, it has to be :term:`compiled <query execution plan>` into a form feasible to the current database (either relational or not) management systems.
 For instance, it would be desirable that on top of CouchDB_ (or Couchbase_) expressions would be *translated* to CouchDB's javascript views if possible.